CEINMS/CEINMS/help/introduction/CEINMS.rst

 #. *Full-predictive open-loop mode.* The experimentally recorded EMG signals and 3D joint angles are used as input to a neuromusculoskeletal model to directly drive the computations of the musculotendon forces :cite:`gerus2013subject,lloyd2003emg,lloyd1996model,lloyd2001strategies,lloyd2008neuromusculoskeletal,sartori2012emg,winby2013correlation,winby2009muscle` (:num:`Fig. #figoverview`).
 #. *Hybrid mode.* The excitation patterns of muscles from which it is not practical or possible to routinely collect EMG signals (e.g. deep muscles) are constructed using optimization algorithms.
 Then, the constructed excitations, experimental EMGs, and 3D joint angles are used as input for the neuromusculoskeletal model :cite:`sartori2013hybrid`.
 #. *EMG-assisted mode.* This mode is a more generalizable form of the Hybrid mode.
 It uses optimization to adjust both the excitations determined from experimentally recorded EMG signals and to determine the excitations of muscles without experimental EMG.
 Then the muscle excitations, coupled with 3D joint angles, are used as input to the neuromusculoskeletal model.
-#. *Full optimization-driven closed-loop mode.* In this mode, without the aid of experimental EMG data, an optimization algorithm is used to construct all the muscle excitations to drive the neuromusculoskeletal model :cite:`erdemir2007model,tsirakos1997inverse`.
+#. *Static optimisation mode.* In this mode, without the aid of experimental EMG data, an optimization algorithm is used to construct all the muscle excitations to drive the neuromusculoskeletal model :cite:`erdemir2007model,tsirakos1997inverse`.

 Importantly, the different operation modes can be executed on the same neuromusculoskeletal model, allowing a consistent comparison among the different neural solutions.
 Fundamental to the current EMG-informed methods and the above modes of operation, CEINMS can be calibrated to the individual subject (:num:`Fig. #figcalibration`) :cite:`lloyd2003emg`.
 This is an optional operation procedure in CEINMS, which can therefore run in un-calibrated or calibrated state.